Please check the latest national and school advice regularly. (This page was last updated on 02.09.21)

 - Get a PCR test to check if you have coronavirus as soon as possible.

 - Stay at home and do not have visitors until you get your test result – only leave your home to have a test.

-If your test result is positive, stay at home and do not leave your house for 10 days, if you live with other people, they should stay at home for 10 days from the day the first person got symptoms.
+If your test result is positive, stay at home and do not leave your house for 10 days.

 Use the NHS 111 online Coronavirus service if: